Cilnidipine: Side effects

 The side effects could be severe dizziness, fast heartbeat, and swelling of face, lips, tongue, eyelids, hands and feet.
 Lesser side effects include stomach pain, diarrhea and hypotension.

 Peripheral edema, a common side effect from the use of amlodipine, was reduced when patients were shifted to cilnidipine.

-Brand Name
+Brand names

-In India, it is sold under the brand name Cinod, cilacar, clinblue, among others at doses of 5mg/10mg/20mg.
+In India, it is sold under the brand name Cinod, Cilacar, Clinblue, Cilaheart, and among others at doses of 5mg–10mg–20mg.

 History

 It was jointly developed by Fuji Viscera Pharmaceutical Company and Ajinomoto, and was approved to enter the market and be used as an anti-hypertensive in 1995.